This is a new twist on using leftover baked ham that I would never have thought of ... but some other people did.

-You might serve some stone ground wheat crackers or some Hawaiian sweet rolls, with butter on the side.
+You also might decide to serve some stone ground wheat crackers, with butter on the side.

-Remember to buy/chill the wine and get crackers/rolls and make and chill the salad first.
+Remember to buy/chill the wine and get crackers and make and chill the salad first.
 Use a vinaigrette dressing for the salad to contrast with and complement the mild creamy soup.

 Receive compliments graciously, with a gentle, pleased smile.